Week 05: Advanced CLI Workflows

 Recommended Reading:

-The idea: Instead of repeating preferences in every prompt, write them once in a CLAUDE.md file.
-Claude Code reads it automatically.
+The idea: Instead of repeating preferences in every prompt, write them once in a project instruction file the CLI tool reads automatically.

 ## Code Style